corda/corda-docs-portal/content/en/platform/corda/4.13/community/clientrpc.md

 {{< /warning >}}

 {{< warning >}}
 The thread used to call back to the listener is provided from a finite pool that manages the RPC connection.
 It is therefore expected that the callback code will rapidly relinquish this thread; blocking operations may cause performance issues, or even deadlock.
-Similarly it is highly recommended to hand off flow starts triggered from an observable callback to a separate thread, or scheduler, to ensure that this doesn't starve the RPC thread pool of threads needed to complete the start flow call.
+Similarly it is highly recommended to hand off flow starts triggered from an observable callback to a separate thread, or scheduler, to ensure that this does not starve the RPC thread pool of threads needed to complete the start flow call.
 {{< /warning >}}

 {{< note >}}